digitallyinduced/ihp/Guide/your-first-project.markdown

 Let's name the server `ihp-blog`.

-We can skip adding any SSH keys for later.
+We can skip SSH keys for now unless you have some ready on the list.

 ![Shipnix Create Server](images/first-project/shipnix-starter-form-1.png)